viralvaghela/crazy-java-virus/README.md

 # crazy-java-virus
-This java code will open DVD drive infinite time and your computer will stop working 😁😂
+This java code will open a DVD drive for infinite time and your computer will stop working 😁😂